 - Softer than regular wool (itch-less too!)

 - Has an excellent warm to weight ratio (lightweight but super warm)

-- Provides warmth even when wet (unlike cotton or polyester)
+- Provides warmth even when wet (more than polyester)

 - Doesn’t stink as much as its synthetic versions (less washing, hooray!)